iduhmoose/KATAS/TICTACTOE/NOTES.md

 * Track all strings representing each step in the game, in an array
 * Simplify 2D array with an array of size 9.
 Each index represents a spot on the grid.
 * Restructure printing of statements into separate parts instead of one large string.
 Made each string part dynamic.
+* Instead of storing game in an array, simply track it in the gridMapping.